Soliton

 In mathematics and physics, a soliton is a nonlinear, self-reinforcing, localized wave packet that is strongly stable, in that it preserves its shape while propagating freely, at constant velocity, and recovers it even after collisions with other such localized wave packets.
 Its remarkable stability can be traced to a balanced cancellation of nonlinear and dispersive effects in the medium.
 Solitons were subsequently found to provide stable solutions of a wide class of weakly nonlinear dispersive partial differential equations describing physical systems.

-The soliton phenomenon was first described in 1834 by John Scott Russell who observed a solitary wave in the Union Canal in Scotland.
+The soliton phenomenon was first described in 1826 by Giorgio Bidone, though this was largely overlooked by researchers in Britain.
+It was next described in 1834 by John Scott Russell who observed a solitary wave in the Union Canal in Scotland.
 He reproduced the phenomenon in a wave tank and named it the "Wave of Translation".
 The Korteweg–de Vries equation was later formulated to model such waves, and the term "soliton" was coined by Norman Zabusky and Martin David Kruskal to describe localized, strongly stable propagating solutions to this equation.
 The name was meant to characterize the solitary nature of the waves, with the "on" suffix recalling the usage for particles such as electrons, baryons or hadrons, reflecting their observed particle-like behaviour.